Relief Project Worker

-We are seeking to recruit a team of Relief Project Workers, with flexibility to work across our residential projects or community hubs on a needs led basis.
-The role involves supporting teams with the day to day management of services as well as motivating, empowering and supporting clients whether in supported accommodation or the community hubs.
+We are looking for individuals to join our team of Relief Project Workers, with flexibility to work across our residential projects or community hubs on a needs led basis.
+The role involves supporting teams with the day to day running of services as well as motivating, empowering and supporting clients whether in supported accommodation or the community hubs.

 This is an excellent opportunity to gain some experience of the organisation delivering a breadth of homelessness services to a variety of clients.
-Relief Work can often provide experience to develop into further roles and opportunities with Turning Tides or within the sector, with 3 days paid training and access to Turning Tides training programme as part of the role.
+Relief Work can often provide experience to develop into further roles and opportunities with Turning Tides or within the sector, with access to Turning Tides training programme as part of the role.

 The successful applicant will have experience of working with vulnerable people in a paid or unpaid capacity, an understanding of the benefits systems, safeguarding issues and a knowledge of drug and alcohol misuse is desired.
 You will have excellent interpersonal, communication, and organisational skills and the ability to build cooperative working relationships.
 With strong emotional resilience you will be passionate about working with our client group.

-The majority of services are based within Worthing but we also require cover to our services in Littlehampton, Horsham and Mid Sussex.
+The majority of services are based within Worthing but we also require cover at our services in Littlehampton, Horsham and Mid Sussex.

 To apply, please ensure you complete an application form, including your responses to the shortlisting criteria (in Person Specification), along with a completed Equal Opportunities Questionnaire.

 You can either fill out these forms online or download them from the right and send to:

 Please be advised that we will only accept applications made on our application form and do not accept CVs.
 No agencies please.

 Turning Tides requires all staff and volunteers to be committed to safeguarding and promoting the welfare of vulnerable adults.
 Successful applicants (dependent on role) are required to undertake an Enhanced Disclosure via the Disclosure and Barring Service (DBS).